 How Long Does It Take To Get Muscle Definition [Updated 2023]

 How long does it take to get muscle definition, or as many would say in the popular vernacular, how long does it take to get ripped?
-Unlike the 80’s and early 1990’s, few today would list their fitness goals as getting bigger muscles, instead the trend is towards increasing muscle definition, and one of the most common questions I am asked in my profession as a top rated New York City personal trainer is how long does it take to get muscle definition and a really well-defined physique?
+Unlike the 80’s and early 1990’s, few today would list their fitness goals as getting bigger muscles, instead the trend is towards increasing muscle definition, and one of the most common questions I am asked in my profession as a top New York City personal trainer is how long does it take to get muscle definition and a well-defined or ripped physique?
 It’s a challenging question to answer, as the time frame required depends on many individual factors.
-Firstly, muscle definition isn’t possible without muscles, and building enough muscle so as to attain a very chiseled look can take a very long time depending on genetics, age and fitness levels.
+Firstly, muscle definition and getting ripped isn’t possible without muscles, and building enough muscle so as to attain a chiseled look can take a long time depending on genetics, age and fitness levels.
 The truly motivated can lose as much as 50 lbs of fat in 6-12 months, but it can take even the most dedicated adult decades of hard work to gain 20lbs of muscle.
-Secondly, muscle definition is dependent on lowered body fat, and how lean you can be and how long it will take you to get there is highly individual.
+Secondly, muscle definition and being ripped is dependent on lowered body fat percentages, and how lean and ripped you can be and how long it will take you there is highly individual.
 That said, the time required is seldom a short-term prospect for the average man or woman.
 Especially if they are just starting out.
 In this article I am going to give you a no-nonsense and no holds barred overview of how long and how much it will take the average man or woman to go from one state of muscular definition to another without drugs.
 I will also help you identify what’s realistic and what isn’t as it’s important to know whether or not your goals are feasible without the use of performance enhancing drugs.

 You can determine how long it will take you to get muscle definition by following these four simple steps: